-Birmingham City University has a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business, and where possible, in our supply chain pursuant to Section 54 part 6 of the Modern Slavery Act 2015.
+Birmingham City University has a zero-tolerance approach to modern slavery.
+We are committed to acting ethically and with integrity in all our business dealings and relationships.
+We will also , implement and enforce effective systems and controls to ensure modern slavery is not taking place anywhere in our own business, and where possible, in our supply chain pursuant to Section 54 part 6 of the Modern Slavery Act 2015.